In this local news report we are tracking monthly recurring revenue, funding and $25M in acquisitions.

 The Baltimore Banner: $5M+ in Annual Revenue

-The Baltimore Banner was founded in 2022 by the Venetoulis Institute for Local Journalism, a nonprofit established by Stewart Bainum Jr.
+The Baltimore Banner is a local news publication which was founded in 2022 by the Venetoulis Institute for Local Journalism, a nonprofit established by Stewart Bainum Jr.

 Providing coverage of business, food, events and politics within the Baltimore region, The Baltimore Banner aims to deliver in-depth investigative journalism to the local community.